libreswan/libreswan/RELENG.md

 - twitter: announce using libreswan account [no longer done]

-- update

-## Update testing.libreswan.org
+## rebuild testing.libreswan.org

-This website will need an update.
-See "After a Release" in `testing/web/README.md`
+Details should be in testing.libreswan.org/README.md under "After a Release" but a quick summary is: reboot; update/upgrade machine; save -0- result in releases/; delete results/; re-start tester script